Good Engineering - Principles

 The single unit test above follows the AAA (Arrange, Act, Assert) pattern and is a common way of writing unit tests for a method under test:

-• the Arrange section of a unit test method initializes objects and sets the value of the data that is passed to the method under test
+section of a unit test method initializes objects and sets the value of the data that is passed to the method under test - the

-• the Act section invokes the method under test with the arranged parameters
+section invokes the method under test with the arranged parameters - the

 There are a few standards I adhere to when it comes to writing tests.
 In the sample unit test above these standards include:

-• the class name of the SUT - system under test - (sut).
+) - the class name of the SUT - system under test - (

 YAGNI